Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Nonlinear protocol

 and the purity of the state is given by $P=\text{Tr}(\rho^2)=(1+u^2+v^2+w^2)/2\leq 1$, which leads to the condition $u^2+v^2+w^2\leq 1$.
 After one step of the protocol the parameters describing the state are transformed by the nonlinear map $\mathcal{M}:\mathbb{R}^{3}\to\mathbb{R}^{3}$ into

 The analysis of $\mathcal{M}$ reveals that the $\left(u,0,w\right)$ plane is an invariant subset of the map, where all the four quadrants are mapped to the first quadrant within at most two steps in a counterclockwise manner (c.f.
 Fig~\ref{Fig1}a).
 Three of the fixed points of ${\cal M}$ ($C_{0}$, $C_{1}$, and $C_{2}$) and both of its length-2 cycles ($C_{3}$ and $C_{4}$) lie on this plane (see Table~\ref{fixed_cyc}). $C_{0}$ and $C_{3}$ are attractive, while $C_{1}$ is repelling in every direction, this can be shown by examining the second iteration for a small neighborhood.
 Cycles $C_{2}$ and $C_{4}$ exhibit both attractive and repelling behavior depending on the direction.
 Furthermore, $\mathcal{M}$ has two other fixed points, $C_{5}$ and $C_{6}$ (see Table~\ref{fixed_cyc}), which do not lie on the $\left(u,0,w\right)$ plane.
 According to our numerical analysis, the map $\cal M$ does not have any globally attractive cycles beyond $C_{0}$ and $C_{3}$.
+We note that longer cycles of $\cal{M}$ can be found by determining the roots of multivariate polynomials of high order, which, even numerically, is challenging.
+Our calculations have not found longer cycles of $\cal{M}$ that would not coincide with those of the complex rational function which describes the pure-state dynamics (see below), and are not contained in the Julia set of the latter.